nearform/udaru/docs/contributing.md

 Udaru has been extensively tested for SQL injections, please see [sqlinjection.md](./sqlinjection.md) for more information.

-Aside from that, udaru is occasionally tested with OWASP ZAProxy for any known security vulnerabilities.
+Aside from that, Udaru is occasionally tested with OWASP ZAProxy for any known security vulnerabilities.
 For a list, please see [pentests](./pentests) for more information.